vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/payments.md

 		PaymentManager pm = ManagerFactory.getInstance().getPaymentManager();
 		pm.pay(invoice, new PowaTagCallback&lt;Payment&gt;() {
 		public void onSuccess(Payment payment) {
-		// Payment contains information such as the PowaTag payment ID, Merchant payment ID and the invoice that was paid for.
+			// Payment contains information such as the PowaTag payment ID, Merchant payment ID, the invoice that was paid for and any triggered coupons.
+			Set<Coupons> triggeredCoupons = payment.getCoupons();
+			//display coupons to user.

 		}
 		public void onError(PowaTagException exception) {
 		}